AnthonyL22/core-microservice/README.md

 ## Integration

-There are two classes to choose from when implementing starting project.
-You can choose either of the following classes to extend depending on the nomenclature you would prefer in your test scripts:
+There are two classes to choose from when implementing this service.
+You must choose either of the following classes to extend depending on the nomenclature you would prefer in your test scripts:

 * *WebTestCase* - uses Selenium-like terms and expressions (Ex: webElementExists();)